adeaver/grammargrove/README.md

 #### Tech Debt
 - [X] Word search bar should be a separate component
+- [ ] Clean up search endpoint for grammar rules using nested serializers
+- [ ] See if you can clean up grammar rule examples

 #### Add Stripe Payments
 - [ ] redirect to Stripe payment dashboard